bluenote-1577/floria/README.md

 1. a list of variants in .vcf format
 2. a set of reads mapped to contigs/references in .bam format

-**floria** performs strain/haplotype phasing on short-read or long-read whole genome metagenomic samples.
+**floria** performs strain/haplotype phasing on short-read or long-read shotgun metagenomic samples.
 For more an introduction to floria and its inputs/outputs, see the documentation below.

 ## Full documentation